1. Keep a track on the count of Watchers

 Angular JS creates a watcher for every binding.
 Evaluation and comparison for previous bindings are done at each digest phase.
 In the end, the number of watchers comes out to be huge.
 Few watchers are okay but these watchers start getting troublesome when there are hundreds and thousands of them in the code eventually slowing down the performance of an application in the browser.
 Angular JS community has a standard Global maximum limit of 2,000 watchers, so it’s better to keep track of the count of watchers from the very beginning of development.
 Some developers can write the code which counts watchers and thus helping in modifying and optimizing the code later.

 2. Inability To Use The Available Tools

 Most of the developers do not utilize the available tools to their best extent.
-This is one of the most disappointing circumstances since it becomes necessary to utilize a tool sooner or later.
-For instance, Firefox and Chrome incorporate uncommon improvement strings that involve investigation, mistake yield, and profiling.
+This is one of the most disappointing circumstances since it becomes necessary to utilise a tool sooner or later.
+For instance, Firefox and Chrome incorporate uncommon improvement strings that involve investigation, mistake yield and profiling.
 With the help of these instruments, a developer can discover the errors quickly and save a lot of time.

 3. Not Compartmentalizing Properly

 Compartmentalizing your code is the core part of coding in Angular JS.
 When you work with MVC, the general concept is that you have a controller for a view.
 The controller is your rationale layer, and it’s imperative that inside this layer you make compact compartments for each area of your application.
 A typical oversight is to put the excessive concept into one controller.
 On the off chance that you have to separate your layer for your application to make sense, don’t take alternate routes.
 Rather, make smaller sorted out units for your logic layer.